Christmas on the East Coast

 Historic Houses of Loviisa

 Less than an hour’s drive east of Helsinki, you will find the charming old town of Loviisa.
 Every year, at the beginning of December, a group of locals who live in the historic houses in Loviisa, organize an event where you can visit their homes decorated for Christmas and full of inventive ideas.
-This year, the Historic Houses of Loviisa (Loviisan Wanhat Talot) are open December 3-4.
+This year, the Historic Houses of Loviisa (Loviisan Wanhat Talot) are open December 2-3.

 During the same weekend, there is also a traditional Christmas market at Laivasilta Pier, where you can hunt for unique bargains for your loved ones for Christmas.
 Loviisa is also known for its marvelous gift and design shops.
-So whatever you do, don’t miss the unique Krinti, White Vintage, and Bistro & Butik Kronan, just to name a few.
+So whatever you do, don’t miss the unique Krinti, and Bistro & Butik Kronan, just to name a few.

 You can also make excellent discoveries in the villages of Loviisa.
 Visit Malmgård Manor for organic flour and award-winning self-cultivated beer, and Finland’s Smallest Shop Museum at Skinnarby for time travel to the Finnish countryside in the 50s.